mikejturner/RunAgainPlease/README.md

 ## Gotchas and Advice

+Below is some helpful advice to help you avoid problems when running **rap**.

 ### Substitutions

-* Tokens are *not* substituted within included files
+* Don't use tokens inside files that you intend to subsitute into the template. **rap** does *not* perform variable substitution within these included files.
 * There is no limit on the number of variables you can define.
 However if you had 5 variables each taking 4 values that would result in 4^5 or 1024 calculations.
 Depending on how long each calculation takes you could be waiting a very long time for it to finish.
 (See section on [multiple variables](#multiple-variables)).

 ### Naming Variables